Design Summer Camp For Kids & Teens – 2026

 • Waitlists are fully refundable spots.

-• Certain number of registrations will be accepted for a waitlist - which often move.
-In the event a spot becomes available, waitlisted students will be contacted separately and confirmed via email based on below priority.
+Waitlists often move, we therefore accept certain number of waitlisted registrations.
+In the event a spot becomes available, waitlisted students will be contacted and confirmed separately via email based on below priority.
 Unconfirmed spots are always refunded in full, including fees.

 • Paid waitlist receive first priority.